-Additionally, employers are currently emphasizing diversity across roles, and but particularly in upper management, as studies have shown that companies with women in at least 30% of management roles are 15% more profitable.
-However, in order to meet those thresholds, companies must first recruit and retain the talent.
+Additionally, employers are currently emphasizing diversity across roles, particularly in upper management, as studies have shown that companies with women in at least 30% of management roles are 15% more profitable.
+However, in order to meet those thresholds, companies must first recruit and retain talent.

 Millennials make up nearly 75% of the workforce, and 90% of new parents.
 And with 96% of Millennials ranking health and family benefits as the most important factors when choosing jobs with similar salaries, employers need to provide the right benefits if they want to remain competitive.
 Thus, they need office buildings that truly cater to the modern workforce.

 All in all, when factoring in lower turnover, higher productivity and morale, and greater healthcare savings, data shows that employers with lactation support programs see a $3 ROI.

 The Bottom Line, Breastfeeding is Good For Business